pomidorus/simple_warehouse/README.md

 - validate user input
 - more integration tests
 - better view of warehouse
-- move save code from warehouse to service
+- move save code from warehouse model to service